-It is natural to get inspired about the success stories of entrepreneurs and think about launching your own startup.
+It is natural to get inspired by the success stories of entrepreneurs and think about launching your own startup.
 However, most people fail miserably and get discouraged.
 Don’t be.

-We will take a look at what makes a successful entrepreneur?
+Let’s take a look at what makes a successful entrepreneur.

 To help you realize, today we will disclose 15 secrets that only successful entrepreneurs know.
 They have learned it the hard way but you can have it easy and read them below!

 Table of Contents